Celinarabe/project-matcher/README.md

 that would like help!

 ## Features

 - 10 Topics of Interest
 - Live Github Data from Github's GraphQL API
-- GitHub OAuth Authorization Flow
+- GitHub OAuth Authorization Flow via Firebase Auth
+- Animated Transitions
+- Android Jetpack Navigation

  ## Architectural Requirements
+ - 2 Activities:
- - 2 Activities: THe MainActivity is responsible for the main flow of the application.
-The AuthActivity is responsible for the Github Authentication flow before the user is able to use the app.
+   - The MainActivity is responsible for the main flow of the application.
+It houses the Navigation Controller which allows users to navigate across different topics and repositories within the app.
+   - The AuthActivity is responsible for the Github Authentication flow before the user is able to use the app.
+ - 1 Fragment:
- - 1 Fragment: RepoListFragment displays the results from the GitHub API
+   - The RepoListFragment displays the results from the GitHub API
- - MVP architectural pattern is used to fetch data repository data and display the results to the user.
+ - Project Matcher utilizes the MVP architectural pattern to fetch GitHub data and display the results to the user.
- - The GitHub GraphQL API is used to fetch the repository data
+ - The GitHub GraphQL API is used to fetch the repository data.
  - 5 Material Design UI Components
-    1. Top app bar is visible throughout the main flow of the application
+    1. The top app bar is visible throughout the main flow of the application
-    2. A button is used in the AuthActivity to navigate the user through the authorization flow
+    2. A button is used in the AuthActivity to allow the user to initiate through the authorization flow.
-    3. Cards are used to display the lists of topics and repositories
+    3. Cards are used to display the lists of topics and repositories.
-    4. An overflow menu is used to display the log out functionality
+    4. An overflow menu is used to display the log out functionality.
-    5. A progress indicator is used to provide user feedback while the app is fetching data from the GitHub endpoint
+    5. A progress indicator is used to provide user feedback while the app is fetching data from the GitHub endpoint.
 - SharedPreferences are used to store the user's GitHub Auth token with private context mode.

 ## MVP Architecture

 Project Matcher utilizes the MVP Architecture pattern.
 - The model draws from two external sources: The Github API and the Apollo generated models.
-The model also contains custom classes which convert the Apollo GraphQL classes into parcelables, which our fragments can then use to pass data between one another.
+The model also contains custom classes which convert the Apollo GraphQL classes into parcelables, which our fragments can then use to pass data between each other.
 - The presenter fetches the repository data from the repository.
-Then, it converts that data
 - The view defines how the repository data should look on the user's screen.
 - The MainContract class is an interface that defines the relationship between the model and presenter.
 - The base classes (BaseView and BasePresenter) are also interfaces which define each component's expected behavior.
-Interfaces help clearly define and decouple different parts of the app.
+These interfaces help clearly define and decouple different parts of the app.

  <p>